wsbctechnicalblog/wsbctechnicalblog.github.io/content/servant-stewardship-of-guardrails.md

 # WS.Infrastructure?!?

 I recently received an email with a request to migrate a repository named ``WS.Infrastructure`` to another Azure DevOps project.
-Here is what went through my mind as IO read the email:
+Here is what went through my mind as I read the email:

 - _Hmmm, what does the TLA (two lettered acronym) **WS** mean? **W**illy **S**chaub, **W**indows **S**ervice, **W**ater **S**tation, ...?_
 - _Let me peek into the repository and look at the **Infrastructure** stuff ... but there is no typical infrastructure stuff.
 A platter of long-lived feature branches with NuGet packages focused on infrastructure._